openlibraryenvironment/ui-rs/doc/demo-walkthrough.md

 The display in the right pane should include various cards:

-1. **Requesting institution.** This should be correctly looked up in directory.
+1. **Requesting institution.**
+   This should be correctly looked up in directory, but XXX currently is not, due to the absence of directory entry with symbol `RESHARE:idVuFind`.
 2. **Requesting user.**
    This will in general _not_ be filled in, because the user ID from the Shared Index (which is used in discovery)